mspncp/gosu-wiki/To Do.md

     * Fix download for all my LD games
     * .app'ify ippa's game after :retrofy is in and the wrapper can handle texplay
   * Update README.txt and website year
-  * Check if this makes enum docs easier in Ruby: https://github.com/karlin/enumeration
   * Extend RubyGosu.tmbundle: cmd+R -> runs main.rb
   * Automatically include Wiki pages in rdoc
   * Mention copyright() in README